tqthangdq/stackedit/Viettel/Test_Report.md

 ## Introduction
 - Begin by emphasizing the wireless networks are rapidly evolving to support higher data rate transmission.
 - It is assumed that the new wireless technology achieves better throughput by full utilizing Channel State Information CSI.
-- The AP sends a Null Data Packet Announcement (NDPA) to the STA to notify it of the MIMO configuration and the ne
+- The AP sends a Null Data Packet Announcement (NDPA) to the STA to notify it of the MIMO configuration and the necessary parameters for channel estimation.
+Then, the AP transmits a Null Data Packet (NDP) containing pilot signals for the STA to estimate the channel.
+After the STA obtains the channel state information, it compresses and reports it back to the AP in the form of a Compressed Beamforming
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1MDIwMjY1NCwtMTc4Nzg1MTgzNiw2ND
+eyJoaXN0b3J5IjpbLTg5Njg3NDQ5NiwtMTc4Nzg1MTgzNiw2ND
 QyOTYyMjYsNDA1MDEwODI0LC0xNDY5OTA3NDQ2LDQ5NTE2NDAy
 OSwtMTQyMTQ2OTYyOCwtNDA2ODIzMDI4LDQ5NzgxODgxMCwtMj
 ExMjE0NjM5MSw5MjM3MzAyOTBdfQ==